Calgary Electrician Blogs

 Induction cook tops vs gas

-After a year cooking on a induction cooktop, I’m officially a convert. we discovered induction while retrofitting an carriage house for energy efficiency, and it checked all the boxes: no combustion, better indoor air quality, and impressive energy performance—84% efficiency compared to gas’s 40%. plus it’s much safer for children as it’s a non conventional heating method, there’s no flame or electric heating element.
+After cooking with an induction cooktop, I’m officially a convert. we first learnt of induction while retrofitting an carriage house for energy efficiency, and it checked all the boxes: no combustion, better indoor air quality, and impressive energy performance—84% efficiency compared to gas’s 40%. plus it’s much safer for children as it’s a non conventional heating method, there’s no flame or electric heating element.

 Induction works by creating an electromagnetic field that heats ferrous cookware directly, leaving the glass surface cool.
 That means faster boil times, precise digital controls (like “6.0 for the first pancake, 5.0 for the rest”), and a sleek, easy-to-clean design.